airbrake/phpbrake/README.md

 ## Error handler

-Notifier can handle PHP errors, uncatched exceptions and shutdown.
+Notifier can handle PHP errors, uncaught exceptions and shutdown.
 You can register appropriate handlers using following code:

 ```php
 $handler = new Airbrake\ErrorHandler($notifier);